-This is the Call for Abstracts for both the AM-Nat Biology and the AM-Nat business conferences.
+This is the Call for Abstracts for the AM-Nat Biology conference.
+Due Date: January 31st, 2017.

 NOTE – authors are encouraged but not required to be familiar with the material listed in the background reading section.

-Abstracts for each conference are due three weeks prior to the conference.
+Abstracts for conferences are due three weeks prior to the conference.
 Abstracts should be 100-500 words covering the basic outline for the talk and essential conclusions.
 Abstracts may include references, if appropriate.
 Names and affiliations of all contributors should be listed.
 Abstracts should be sent to firstname.lastname@example.org with subject “AM-Nat Abstract Submission”.
-You should mention in the email whether you are submitted for AM-Nat Biology or AM-Nat Business and Technology.

 All abstracts will be reviewed by the conference committee for appropriateness, suitability, and merit.
 Authors will be informed when their abstract has been reviewed as to its acceptance status.
 The conference committee may request or suggest revisions of abstracts.
 Changes and/or responses to requests from the conference committee should be prompt (within a weeks) to facilitate a smooth conference.
 Unresponsive authors may be removed from the conference, upon a decision from the conference committee.